simon2/H-div/README.md

 # Synopsis

-H-div is a parallelized implementation of matrix partitioning in construction of hierarchical matrices using Cilk Plus and Tascell based on a sequential Fortran implementation in HACApK library coded by Prof. Akihito Ida.
+H-div is a parallelized implementation of construction of hierarchical matrices using Cilk Plus and Tascell based on a sequential Fortran implementation in HACApK library coded by Prof. Akihito Ida.

 To learn more about HACApK, please visit [HACApK introduction](http://ppopenhpc.cc.u-tokyo.ac.jp/ppopenhpc/2017/01/31/ppopen-applbem-ver-0-5-0/) or [HACApK github repository](https://github.com/Post-Peta-Crest/ppOpenHPC/tree/MATH/HACApK).